 A Charity on a Critical Mission

 Boston Rescue Mission is committed to transforming and empowering women and men at risk of becoming homeless, experiencing homelessness, and substance abuse disorder, to end their homelessness and to be healthy and self-sufficient.
-For 120 years, we have provided a healing community for lives at risk, a safe place where women and men are nourished and offered opportunities to achieve healthier and more self-sufficient lives.
+For 120 years, we have provided a healing community for lives at risk and a safe place where women and men are nourished and offered opportunities to achieve healthier and more self-sufficient lives.

 Staff and volunteers fulfill our Mission to: